geoffreylitt/homepage/source/wildcard/index.html.md

 ---
 layout: simple
+title: Wildcard
+description: Wildcard lets anyone modify websites using a familiar spreadsheet view.
 ---

 # Wildcard

-Wildcard is a platform that empowers anyone to build browser extensions and modify websites to meet their own specific needs, using a familiar spreadsheet view.
+Wildcard is a browser extension that empowers anyone to modify websites to meet their own specific needs, using a familiar spreadsheet view.
 It's a research project as part of my PhD at MIT, with my advisor Daniel Jackson.

 Here's a 60 second demo of adding read times to Hacker News using Wildcard: